 I would agree with those who also list:

-To follow Travels with Charley, San Jose State University Center for Steinbeck Studies suggests
+To follow Travels with Charley, San Jose State University Center for Steinbeck Studies suggests some more books

 - Sideways by Rex Pickett (2004) (and the movie of the same name)

 - I Dream of Microwaves by Imad Rahman (2004)

 - American Nomads: Travels with Lost Conquistadors, Mountain Men, Cowboys, Indians, Hoboes, Truckers, and Bullriders by Richard Grant (2004)